-Learn About an All-Natural Cure for The Flu
+Learn About an All-Natural Aid for the Flu

 I'm very excited to share with you this cayenne pepper and Vitamin C

-If I told you that there really is an all-natural cure for those suffering from influenza or the flu, would you
+If I told you that there really is an all-natural aid for those suffering from influenza or the flu, would

-believe me?
-The common cold is, well, very common, and judging from the avalanche of flu-specific products in the
+you believe me?
+The common cold is, well, very common, and judging from the avalanche of flu-specific products in

-Well, there is a cure for the common cold that will do wonders in eradicating, or at the very least
+Well, there is an aid for the common cold that will do wonders in eradicating, or at the very least

 significantly minimize, the effects of influenza or the flu as it's commonly called.

-To say that there is a cure for the common cold is quite bold, I know.
-I have personally experienced
+To say that there is a truly incredible aid for the common cold is quite bold, I know.
+I have

 So, without further adieu, here it is, here's the secret: put some cayenne pepper into a vitamin C